lycus/mci/docs/instruction_set.rst

 This instruction tells the code generator to insert raw machine code (which is given as the byte array operand) in the generated machine code stream.
+This must be the only instruction in a raw function.

 This instruction has a number of consequences: